2026 Kitchen Cabinet Trends: Colors and Styles Dominating This Year. By Cora M.

 The insights shared by talented designers here in St. George reinforce what we see every day at Prestige Woodworks: natural materials, thoughtful storage, architectural cohesion, and elevated craftsmanship will always outlast fleeting trends.
 Warm wood tones, refined profiles, and integrated functionality aren’t just popular - they’re practical, livable, and built to last!

-As we move through 2026, the kitchens that will stand the test of time are the ones built intentionally, reflecting how families truly live, gather, and grow.
+As we move through 2026, the kitchens that will stand the test of time are the ones built intentionally, reflecting how families truly live, gather, and grow!
+When design is rooted in authenticity and real-life functionality, it doesn’t expire.